IQTLabs/pypi-scan/docs/index.rst

 have been at least several dozen documented typosquatting attacks on PyPI.

 Pypi-scan can help detect typosquatting on PyPI.
-There are currently three uses of pypi-scan:
+There are currently four uses of pypi-scan:

+- Scan PyPI for potential typosquatters on a particular package.
-- Scan PyPI for packages that have similar names to the most downloaded packages.
+- Scan PyPI for potential typosquatters on the most downloaded packages.
-- Scan PyPI for packages that have similar names to a particular package.
+- Scan packages recently added to PyPI for indications of typosquatting.
 - Enumerate potential names that typosquatters might use to attack a particular package.

-.. automodule:: scrapers
-   :members:

 More documentation coming soon!